 In late April 2024, Yess shut after regarding a year of procedure to take a break and hit the reset button.
 After years of construction on the edge of Seventh and Mateo Streets in the Arts Area, the Junya Yamasaki-led dining establishment spent regarding two months reviewing its food selection and preparing to open its cafe area towards the back of the high-ceilinged building.

-1 carte food selection
+1 carte food selection2 carte menu tightened

 3 Conde Nast Vacationer